PL01/tic-tac-toe-ts/README.md

     npx create-react-app my-tic-tac-toe
     cd my-tic-tac-toe

-### TypeScript: A superset of JavaScript that adds static types to the language.
+#### TypeScript: A superset of JavaScript that adds static types to the language.
 To install TypeScript, use:

-    ```bash
     npm install --save typescript @types/node @types/react @types/react-dom @types/jest

-FontAwesome: Provides a collection of icons and symbols.
+#### FontAwesome: Provides a collection of icons and symbols.
 To install FontAwesome, add the following link to your HTML file:

-    ```html
     <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/4.7.0/css/font-awesome.min.css">

 And install the FontAwesome React package:

-    ```bash
     npm install --save @fortawesome/fontawesome-free```

 Social Media